Chapter 5: Otigen Toolchain

 otigen deploy --network testnet

-otigen init my_contract --lang c
+otigen init my-contract --lang c

-cd my_contract
+cd my-contract

 otigen build # verify + package